enhancedsociety/solsa/README.md

 The main challenges to overcome appear to be:
     - seamless installation and configuration of all tools
     - invocation of each tools taking into account its specificities (sometimes on things as simple as where contracts need to be located)
-    - resolution of contract dependencies!!! (biggest identified PITA so far)

 ### Strategy

-Create a self contained docker container for which an alias can be easily set so a seamless command line interface is provided.
+Create a static binary that invokes minimal self contained docker containers for each tool.
+Aggregate all invocation results and present them nicely (in a webpage like [solhydra](https://github.com/BlockChainCompany/solhydra) or in a cli as to include in CI pipelines)

 This way, at little to no effort to the developer a full, detailed analysis of a smart contract can be obtained.